faaerde/frank-aerdelman/docs/about_me/work_experience/06_intel_dcg.md

 The entire exercise took about seven minutes.
 I was originally hired as a contingent worker to cover the absence of an Intel employee while he took his 2-month sabbatical.

-While I was familiar with the tool and the workflow, this was the first time I'd been in a position where I was not serving as the content author.
+While I was familiar with the tool and eventually became familiar with the workflow, this was the first time I'd been in a position where I was not serving as the content author.
 Much of the documentation required direct SME support in multiple functional areas.

+Much of the publishing to Intel.com and other various locations were determined by the classification of the documentation.
+A collateral list and a Message of the Week (MoW) needed to be distributed to keep customers informed of new releases.

 I eventually was hired as a direct contractor and later as a full time employee.
 Some of the public documentation can still be found pubically under _Intel Atom® Processor C3000 Product Family Datasheet_.